Understanding the Role of Nonlinearity in Training Dynamics of Contrastive Learning: Introduction

 Finally, we also characterize the interaction between layers in 2-layer network: while in each receptive field, many patterns exist, those contributing to global patterns are prioritized to learn by the training dynamics.
 This \emph{global modulation} changes the eigenstructure of the low-level covariance matrix so that relevant patterns are learned with higher probability.

-In summary, through the lens of training dynamics, we discover unique roles played by nonlinearity which linear activation cannot do: (1) nonlinearity creates many local optima for different patterns of the data (2) nonlinearity enables weight specialization to diverse patterns.
+In summary, through the lens of training dynamics, we discover unique roles played by nonlinearity which linear activation cannot do: (1) nonlinearity creates many local optima for different patterns of the data, and (2) nonlinearity enables weight specialization to diverse patterns.
 In addition, we also discover a mechanism for how global pattern prioritizes which local patterns to learn, shedding light on the role played by network depth.
 Preliminary experiments on simulated data verify our findings.

-\textbf{Related works}.
-Works~\cite{wilson1997training,li2017convergence,tian2019luck,tian2017analytical,allen2020backward} that analyze training dynamics mostly focus on supervised learning.
+\textbf{Related works}. \rebuttal{Many works analyze network at initialization~\citep{pmlr-v97-hayou19a,DBLP:journals/corr/abs-2106-10165} and avoid the complicated training dynamics.} Previous works~\citep{wilson1997training,li2017convergence,tian2019luck,tian2017analytical,allen2020backward} that analyze training dynamics mostly focus on supervised learning.
 Different from~\cite{saunshi2022understanding,ji2021power} that analyzes feature learning process in linear models of CL, we focus on the critical role played by nonlinearity.
-Our analysis is also more general than~\cite{li2017convergence} that focuses on 1-layer ReLU network with symmetric weight structure trained on sparse linear models.
+Our analysis is also more general than~\cite{li2017convergence} that focuses on 1-layer ReLU network with symmetric weight structure trained on sparse linear models. \rebuttal{Along the line of studying dynamics of contrastive learning,~\cite{jing2021understanding} analyzes dimensional collapsing on 1 and 2 layer linear networks.~\cite{tian2022deep} proves that such collapsing happens in linear networks of any depth and further analyze ReLU scenarios but with strong assumptions (e.g., one-hot positive input).
+Our work uses much more relaxed assumptions and performs in-depth analysis for homogeneous activations.} \aug{\mathrm{aug}} \game{\mathrm{g}}